notprameghuikey0913/Sentiment-Analysis-using-BERT/README.md

 The dataset used for this project was the SMILE Twitter dataset.
 Wang, Bo; Tsakalidis, Adam; Liakata, Maria; Zubiaga, Arkaitz; Procter, Rob; Jensen, Eric (2016): SMILE Twitter Emotion dataset. figshare.
 Dataset.
 https://doi.org/10.6084/m9.figshare.3187909.v2

+# Implementation
+Run the main.py file's code in Google colab in order to train the model using GPU.
+Make sure to include the SMILE dataset in colab.